nanoc/rfcs/active/0000-single-branch-development.md

 2. Add the release notes to the _NEWS.md_ file.
 Ensure no release notes for unreleased are present.

-3. Enable all features to be released.
+3. Enable all features to be released by removing the feature flag.

 ## Drawbacks